rtraves/automud/README.md

 - Auto-combat: Players can engage in combat automatically without the need for manual input.
 - Scripting: Players can use built-in scripting capabilities to automate tasks and customize their gameplay experience.
-- Work in progress: AutoMud is constantly being improved and updated with new features.

 ## Getting Started

 ```